vc64web/virtualc64web/README.md

 * Demo-Scene-Browser: v64web implements an easy browsable online interface to the CSDb scene db with lots of the cool demos
 * polishing of the scene browser UI component ... show more infos about each entry
 * added search to the collector interface for local stored snapshots and csdb
+* adding favourites feature to the collector interface, to be able to 💖 entries and easily filter them

 ## next goals
-* adding favourites feature to the collector interface, to be able to like entries and easily filter them
 * new  modern boot sequence/animation  replacing the standard emscripten visual boot code
 * javascript interface for more settings of the emulation like (greydotbugemulation)
 * export/import of a complete snapshot library as one big zip file